 Table 7 shows that estimated effects are all statistically significant.
-That is, using the bank-level (strength) fixed effects estimated in the experimental data on the granting of real loans by banks to SMEs, we find that this (experiment-based) bank strength measure determines actual credit supply to real firms.
-Moreover, the estimated credit supply effects are completely identical if we saturate the (credit register) regressions with firm\time effects (Column 4) or without any control (borrower or time, or combination of both, Columns 5 and 1) despite that the R-squared increases by 44 p.p., which suggests exogeneity of our bank-level strength measure from the experimental data on actual borrower fundamentals (following Altonji et al., 2005; Oster, 2019).
+That is, using the bank-level (strength) fixed effects estimated in the experimental data on the granting of real loans by banks to SMEs, we find that this (experiment-based) bank strength measure is associated with actual credit supply to real firms.
+Moreover, the estimated credit supply effects are completely identical if we saturate the (credit register) regressions with firmtime effects (Column 4) or without any control (borrower or time, or combination of both, Columns 5 and 1) despite that the R-squared increases by 44 p.p., which suggests exogeneity of our bank-level strength measure from the experimental data on actual borrower fundamentals (following Altonji et al., 2005; Oster, 2019).
 The last two columns also show similar effects with an alternative measure of extensive and intensive margin (using log of credit plus one) and the pure intensive margin using a change in log granted credit.

 Regarding economic significance, moving from the first to the third quartile of the distribution of bank strength increases the change in credit supplied by about 8 p.p.
 (Column 4; the mean growth rate is 3.4%) and the change in credit supplied in the intensive margin by 0.7 p.p.
-(Column 7; the mean growth rate is 0.8%).
-That is, the experimental-based measure of bank strength is statistically and economically significant in the actual lending from banks to borrowers.
+(Column 7; the mean growth rate is 0.8%).41 That is, the experimental-based measure of bank strength is statistically and economically significant in the actual lending from banks to borrowers.

-Moreover, accounting also for all the main bank observables (capital ratio, short term liquidity, government bond holdings, loan charge-offs, ROA, wholesale deposits, and total size), our measure of bank strength based on experimental mortgage data is the most important variable (statistically and economically) in driving credit supply to firms (see Table A3 in the Appendix).
-Table A4 shows similar results with the gross measure of bank strength.
-Note that all the variables are standardized in Tables A3 and A4 to facilitate the comparison.
+Moreover, accounting also for all the main bank observables (capital ratio, short term liquidity, government bond holdings, loan charge-offs, ROA, wholesale deposits, and total size), our measure of bank strength based on experimental mortgage data is the most important variable (statistically and economically) in driving credit